 It follows that locomotor activity in the Open Field is not a single, independent experimental variable.
-As with all tests of this sort, changes in animal behaviour in the Open Field are uninterpretable unless all other aspects of the behavioural profile have been taken into account.
+As with all tests of this sort, changes in animals' behaviour in the Open Field are uninterpretable unless all other aspects of the behavioural profile have been taken into account.
 This is especially the case when the drug or genetic mutation being tested is intended to affect the mood of the animals.
-The best way to evaluate the effects of a drug on locomotor activity, specifically, is to monitor its effects on behaviour while the animals are in a familiar, naturalistic environment - ideally their home cage54 - and there is now equipment that makes that feasible.
+The best way to evaluate the effects of a drug on locomotor activity, specifically, is to monitor its effects on behaviour while the animals are in a familiar, naturalistic environment - ideally their home cage, ideally the animals' home cage56 - and there is now equipment that makes that feasible.